What we believe

 Nationally-reaching, regionally-coordinated and locally-rooted

-We work across the four countries of the UK with prisoners and ex-offenders.
-Our work is coordinated at a regional level by Daylight’s staff and rooted in local activity through trained volunteers visiting local prisons and helping ex-offenders integrate into a local community.
-Daylight’s local network of support groups and volunteers means that prisoners and ex-offenders can be put in touch with someone in whichever part of the country they are either serving their sentence or being released to.
+Working across the United Kingdom, our work is coordinated at a regional level by Daylight staff and rooted in local activity through trained volunteers.
+Our local network of support groups and volunteers, along with partnerships with local churches and other organisations means that prisoners and ex-offenders can be put in touch with someone in the part of the country they are serving their sentence in or being released to.

 We work with churches, chaplaincies, partner organisations, local supporters and trained volunteers to reach more prisoners behind bars and to support more ex-offenders after release.